 Market risk is the probability of loss due to variations in financial market conditions.
 The main variations to which the Fund is exposed to are: exchange rates and interest rates and prices; said variations can affect the value of the Fund's financial assets and liabilities.
-The Fund separates its exposures to market risk in the following manner:
+The Fund separates market risk exposures as follows: